jakebyford/ExcelKickstarterProject/README.md

   - 45000 to 49999
   - Greater than or equal to 50000

 - Using the `COUNTIFS()` formula, I count how many successful, failed, and canceled projects were created with goals within the ranges listed above.
-We populate the `Number Successful`, `Number Failed`, and `Number Canceled` columns with this data.
+I populate the `Number Successful`, `Number Failed`, and `Number Canceled` columns with this data.

 - I then add up each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns to populate the `Total Projects` column.
 Then, using a mathematical formula, found the percentage of projects that were successful, failed, or canceled per goal range.